 When I got laid off?
 I was relieved.

-It reminded of the time a boyfriend I didn’t really like all that much broke up with me…a wash of obligatory sadness that just stopped in a moment of. ”Hold up…”
+It reminded of the time a boyfriend I didn’t really like all that much broke up with me…a wash of obligatory sadness that stopped abruptly with a, “Hold up…”

 I’d worked for over a decade, and even though my career was going well by most measures, I was still, at best, tolerating my job.
 It was “a good job” after all, and it’d gotten me through the economic swings under two American presidents.

 I was left frustrated, with damaged confidence, broken coping mechanisms, and battling health issues that will likely never be completely resolved.

-I had no desire to re-enter the world of job interviews and all the racialized potholes that come with them, so I decided to go out on my own…I was going to be a freelancer.
+I had no desire to re-enter the disorienting world of job interviews and all the racialized potholes that come with them, so I decided to go out on my own…I was going to be a freelancer.
 I’d gotten a whiff of the idea that it was possible from my time blogging and studying content marketing, but I honestly had no idea whether I could make even an average living at it.

 So I gave myself 6 months.